-Each classroom may participate in the Design LAB Exhibit by creating both a:
+Each classroom may participate in the Design LAB Exhibit by creating BOTH:

-- 3-dimensional tabletop architectural model not to exceed 24" x 24" (base) - 24"h x 48"w Tri-fold panel (provided by AFC) - Each class will submit the project that the students vote to send to the exhibit
+- 1. a 3-dimensional tabletop architectural model not to exceed 24" x 24" (base) - 2. a 24"h x 48"w tri-fold panel (provided by Design LAB)

+Each class will submit the project that the students vote to send to the exhibit.